Computational Reproducibility in Computational Social Science: Barriers Imposed by External Dependencies and Opacity

-The dependencies on external stakeholders are a tremendous threat to computational reproducibility and the scientific community should think about alternative ways to study the technology-infused social reality.
+External dependencies and the lack of transparency are tremendous threats to computational reproducibility and should be avoided at all cost.

 On the data front, a possible alternative is to shift from relying on the generosity of big tech to the generosity of users, via digital data donations~\citep[]{ohme:2023:DTD}.
+Another promising direction is setting up legal frameworks that empower industry-research collaborations and ensure free access to industry data by researchers (such as the Digital Service Act).